mongodb/ASP_example/example_processors/README.md

 Joining streams together and handling late events https://medium.com/@josephxsxn/joins-with-late-data-handling-in-atlas-stream-processing-28219d365714

+### lateData
+A simple example that can be ran to better understand how eventTime works with windows and lateData handling

 ### packet_processor
 Performs a tumblingWindow off of a kafka topic $source for packet combinations of src_ip, src_port, dst_ip, dst_port and performs some time math calculations.
 Also an example python script for collecting Packet data and writing it to a Kafka Topic